VolVox99/EmsiBG-Career-Scraper/README.md

 ---

 ## 💡 To run the scraper locally
+- Clone the repository
 - Follow the [scrapy installation guide](https://docs.scrapy.org/en/latest/intro/install.html)

 - Then run
     ```py
     scrapy crawl careers -O <output_file>
     ```
+- See [the docs](https://github.com/VolVox99/EmsiBG-Career-Scraper) for more details